What Is Bill C-8? Canada’s New Cybersecurity Law Explained for Small Businesses

 Key Takeaways

-• Bill C-8 creates the Critical Cyber Systems Protection Act for federally regulated sectors.
+• Bill C-8 received Royal Assent on June 16, 2026 and is now law.
+It creates the Critical Cyber Systems Protection Act (CCSPA) for federally regulated sectors.

-• Direct scope: telecom, banking, interprovincial transport, energy, and nuclear designated operators.
+• Direct scope: designated operators in telecom, banking, energy, nuclear, interprovincial transport, and clearing and settlement.

-• Operators must run a documented cyber program, report significant incidents quickly, and manage supplier risk.
+• Operators must run a documented cyber program (within 90 days of designation), report significant incidents to the Cyber Centre within a window of up to 72 hours, and manage supplier risk.

-• SMB suppliers feel the law through vendor questionnaires, contract clauses, and insurer expectations.
+• Most SMBs are not designated, yet feel the law through vendor questionnaires, contract clauses, and insurer expectations.

 What is Bill C-8?